acunap/antonioacuna.dev/content/me.md

+---
-# Who I am
+title: Who I am
+description: Welcome!
+I'm Antonio Acuña, fullstack developer. head.title: antonioacuna.dev
+---

-Welcome!
+# Welcome!

 I'm Antonio Acuña, fullstack developer.

 Currently I'm working for [LanguageWire](https://www.languagewire.com) as a software engineer.
 My role is to build and maintain services for the company participating in the process from definition through production.